EcoHack: World Parks Congress Edition

 Who is this for?

-At EcoHack, we plan to support the work of anyone trying to better educate, understand and prepare for the effects of climate change.
-We will be selecting some of the best climate change related hacks to include at our global events.
-If you have a climate related project, we strongly encourage you to submit to one of our three locations.
-We will support these hack and work hard to ensure you find the legs to continue development after EcoHack weekend.
+At EcoHack, we plan to support the work of anyone trying to better communicate, understand and defend the world’s protected areas.
+We will prioritize some of the best land, forest and biodiversity-related hacks to include at our global events.
+If you have a protected areas related project, we strongly encourage you to submit your idea using this form.
+We will support these hacks and help teams find resources to continue development after EcoHack weekend.

 Have a project?

 Have a cool project?
 Some new or unused data to share?
 Come tell us about it!
-(20 slides * 15 seconds) + auto-advance = 5 minutes of enviro-geek fame.
+(20 slides x 15 seconds) + auto-advance = 5 minutes of enviro-geek fame.

 Bring your laptop, hardware, balloons, and data and be ready to hack.
 At the end of the day we all come back together to show off our results.